MasterRO94/laravel-searchable/README.md

 		]);
 ```

-Then you should implement MasterRO\Searchable\SearchableContract by each registered model or it will be skipped and defined `searchable` method
+Then you should implement MasterRO\Searchable\SearchableContract by each registered model, or it will be skipped and define `searchable` method

 ```
 public static function searchable(): array